Gabriel-Aguiar-Reis/luxis/README.md

 - [TypeScript](https://www.typescriptlang.org/)
 - [PostgreSQL](https://www.postgresql.org/)
 - [shadcn/ui](https://ui.shadcn.com/)
-- E todas as outras bibliotecas que tornam este projeto possível
+- And all other libraries that make this project possible

 ---

 <div align="center">

-**Construído com ❤️ por Gabriel Aguiar**
+**Built with ❤️ by Gabriel Aguiar**

-⭐ Se este projeto foi útil para você, considere dar uma estrela!
+⭐ If this project was useful to you, consider giving it a star!

 </div>